ffuf/ffuf/README.md

 ffuf -w /path/to/wordlist -u https://target/FUZZ -maxtime 60
 ```

-Especially when working with recursion, you can control the maxtime __per job__ using `-maxtime-job`.
+When working with recursion, you can control the maxtime __per job__ using `-maxtime-job`.
 This will stop the current job after a given time (in seconds) and continue with the next one.
-Internally a job is the brute forcing of one specific folder.
-This is also the case for the root folder.
+New jobs are created when the recursion functionality detects a subdirectory.

 ```
 ffuf -w /path/to/wordlist -u https://target/FUZZ -maxtime-job 60 -recursion -recursion-depth 2